Elvis on Tour: Domestic critical reception

-The Atlanta Constitution opened its review calling Elvis On Tour "disappointing".
+The Atlanta Constitution opened its review calling Elvis on Tour "disappointing".
 Critic Howell Raines pointed out that Adidge and Abel failed to present Presley's "appeal as a performer".
-Raines lamented the end result, as he felt that the film did not reflect Presley's "eminence in entertainment history" and that the footage of the concerts omitted Presley's choreography.
+Raines lamented the result, as he felt that the film did not reflect Presley's "eminence in entertainment history" and that the footage of the concerts omitted Presley's choreography.
 For The Courier-Journal, critic Billy Reed deplored Presley's previous films, while he remarked that Elvis On Tour cast Presley "in a role that truly only he can play.
 Elvis is himself."
 Reed considered the documentary "worthwhile", noting its "excellent close-up, split screen photography".

 The St. Louis Post-Dispatch said Presley's fans would enjoy the film but that others would "enjoy the handsome production for a while", but that they would be then deterred by "the repetitious visuals and hope that the tour comes to an end".
 The reviewer praised Zemke's work editing the film, but he felt that the use of the split screens "becomes too much".
 The newspaper noted Presley's offstage presence marked by "warmth and grace" and that the performances onstage were "excellent".
 The piece criticized the scenes that showed Presley between shows and the segment filmed at Graceland.